freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/tutorials/realistic-playfield/3-texturing.md

 This tutorial is already long enough, so we've created a [separate page](xref:tutorial_playfield_3b) for dealing with our Mylar sticker and silver paint.
 Here, we're going to wrap up and get this exported.
 But first, there is one last thing we need to do, which is making sure our material is PBR valid.

-PBR valid basically means that the color of your textures aren't too light or too dark.
+PBR valid basically means that the color of your textures isn't too light or too dark.
 There is no such thing as absolute black in the nature, and if we provide such values, there will be problems when rendering later.
 More literature about this can be found [here](https://substance3d.adobe.com/tutorials/courses/the-pbr-guide-part-2) under "Base Color (RGB – sRGB)".

 Download the free ["PBR Validate" smart material](https://stylizedstation.gumroad.com/l/PBRValidate) and drop it at the very top of all the layers.
 Here, it looks like that: